Krafpy/Overpass-Forge/docs/source/usage.rst

     (node["name"="Foo"]; way["name"="Foo"]; rel["name"="Foo"];);
     (node(50.6,7.0,50.8,7.3); - node["name"="Foo"];);

-It is also possible to use addition and substraction to create unions and differences.
+It is also possible to use addition and substraction operators to create unions and differences:
-Note however that a union of more than two elements using that set creates nested
-unions:

 .. code-block:: python